Rastatrevftw1538/Rastatrevftw1538.github.io/README.md

 Final Project: Personal Portfolio

-This final project is a restructuring of my portfolio and also a test for using Vue.js and the DOM.
+This final project is a restructuring of my portfolio and also a test for using Vue.js, AJAX and the DOM.

 This project uses a plethora of HTML5 elements and has both a linked stylesheet and styles for individual pages